Every engineer uses AI now. Hire the ones who use it well.

 Five tests for how someone works with AI.

 No other platform does this.
-Most still treat AI as a thing to detect.
-We treat it as a tool to grade.
+Most still treat AI as something to detect.
+We treat it as something to grade.

 Can they brief an AI like they brief a junior?

 Implement a debounced search hook for the Postgres-backed /api/search endpoint we already use in SearchBar.tsx.
 300ms debounce.
-Cancel in-flight requests on new input (use the AbortController we use elsewhere).
+Cancel in-flight requests on new input, using the AbortController we use elsewhere.
 Return { data, error, loading }.
-Don't introduce a new fetch library — we use native fetch.
-Cover the empty-query case (return early, no request).
+Do not introduce a new fetch library, we use native fetch.
+Handle the empty query by returning early without a request.

 We show them AI-written code that runs.
-They explain what it does, flag the AI-shaped tells — over-engineered classes, defensive try/catch eating real errors, non-idiomatic patterns — and say what they would change.
+They explain what it does, flag the tells (an over-engineered class, a defensive try/catch swallowing real errors, a pattern nobody writes by hand), and say what they would change.

 class UserDataManager {